 - 28% of those aged 60+ are offline

-The qualifications will be based on the national standards (created in April 2019), and will be aimed at adults aged 19+.
-The qualifications are intended to support adults who want to learn digital skills for life, their work or for use in further study.
+The qualifications are based on the national standards (created in April 2019) and are aimed at adults aged 19+.
+The qualifications are intended to support adults who want to join the digital world by learning digital skills for life, their work or for use in further study.